Jon Olsson: Personal life

 Olsson began dating Janni Delér in 2012.
 They became engaged in November 2017, and were married in June 2018 in Marbella.
 The couple had a child named Leon in November 2019.
 In November 2020, the couple announced they were expecting their second child.
 Their daughter, Leia, was born in March 2021.
 They announced their separation in August 2022.
 Olsson shares his life through social media, documenting his day-to-day adventures through YouTube vlogs.
 In his vlogs, Olsson travels the world with his wife and his cameraman-editor Benjamin Ortega.
 Jon married the Norwegian influencer Annette Haga in June 2025.

 Business career

-A part from his skiing career and YouTube channel, Jon has been involved in multiple business ventures.
+A part from his skiing career and YouTube channel, Olsson has been involved in multiple business ventures.

-In 2009, Jon co-founded a bag company first called Douchebags, later rebranded to Db, together with Truls Braatas.
+In 2009, Olsson co-founded a bag company first called Douchebags, later rebranded to Db, together with Truls Braatas.
 They met while surfing in Hoddevik, Norway and recognized a gap in the market for high-quality travel gear tailored to action sports.
-In 2012 they launched their first product, The Snowroller and gained immediate recognition for its innovative design, winning awards such as the ISPO Award in 2014.
-In 2024 LVMH Luxury Ventures invests in Db.
+In 2012, they launched their first product, The Snowroller and gained immediate recognition for its innovative design, winning awards such as the ISPO Award in 2014.
+In 2024, LVMH Luxury Ventures invested in Db.

-In 2018 he also co-founded a clothing company known as C'est Normal, that he in 2024 sold his shares in.
+In 2018, Olsson also co-founded a clothing company known as C'est Normal, that he in 2024 sold his shares in.